Misconceptions About the KonMari Method® – And What I Really Think

 10. “The Tidiness Won’t Last.”

-Some say she’s either “obsessed with tidying” or “doesn’t tidy at all anymore.”
-In her book The Life-Changing Magic of Tidying Up, Marie describes how important tidying was at one stage of her life.
-She then turned it into a method to help others.
-Now, as a mother of three, her priorities have shifted – but that doesn’t mean she’s abandoned her values.
+Some say she is either “obsessed with tidying” or “doesn’t tidy at all anymore.”
+In her book The Life-Changing Magic of Tidying Up, Marie Kondō describes how tidying played a major role in a particular phase of her life.
+Then she turned her approach into a method and began helping others create their own joyful life.
+Now she is at a stage where her private life takes priority.
+I don’t believe she stopped tidying—time with her husband and children is just more important now.
+Her priorities have shifted – that doesn’t mean she has abandoned her values.
 It simply means that family comes first.

-I hope this post has cleared up some of the confusion and given you a better understanding of what the KonMari Method® really is.
+I hope you enjoyed reading this little article and that this post has cleared up some of the confusion and given you a better understanding of what the KonMari Method® really is.
 It’s not about perfection or pressure – it’s about clarity, joy, and creating a home that truly supports the life you want to live.